Lincoln High School (Lincoln, California): Concert Band and Symphonic Band

 The Lincoln High School Concert Band takes over when Marching Season ends, and students are introduced to more challenging, traditional music.
 The concert band has about six concerts a year, including a Christmas concert in December, District Band Day (a concert with all of the bands in the Western Placer Unified School District) in mid-March, a solo/ensemble concert in April, concerts in February and May, and graduation in early June.
 The ensemble also performs on their spring trips to places like Disneyland, California Adventure, San Francisco and the Pacific Western Concert Band Festival at the University of the Pacific.
 Throughout the year the band performs at rallies and other sporting events.

 Most recently, the band performed at the Pacific Western Concert Band Festival (hosted by Dr. Eric Hammer) and received a review clinic/conductor's adjudication, watched other bands perform, and attended special-interest classes like conducting, music therapy, afro-Cuban percussion, a campus tour, yoga, and others.
 To end the festival, UOP's wind ensemble performs, which inspires many of the attending musicians.
 The band next traveled to San Francisco to tour The California Academy of Sciences and Fisherman's Wharf.

 Symphonic Band is a course for more advanced players in the music program.
 Music will meet the California Advanced Standards, and daily practice will be expected.
 In addition to their own concerts, Symphonic Band may compete in competitions and other events.

 Jazz Band

 Lincoln High's Jazz Band is a daily zero-period class during Semester 2.
 Students are taught advanced improvisation and swing skills, and have many opportunities throughout the season for solos, duets, trios, and other arrangements.
 The jazz band performs three concerts a year, in addition to providing entertainment at local events and fundraisers.
 All members of the jazz band are in concert band or marching band.

+Controversies

+On Tuesday, November 5, 2024, CTE teacher Kyle Morris was exposed on the social media platform TikTok for allegedly having inappropriate conversations with a supposed 15-year-old as a 31-year-old male in a to-catch-a predator style video.
+A student watching the stream had screen recorded the encounter and posted it on his Snapchat story, which soon spread around to other students, parents, and eventually made its way to school administration.
+Right after school administration was informed of the incident, they announced he would be placed on administrative leave for further investigation.
+He was later fired.